High-resolution retrieval workflow with SpectralModel#

 }

-The forward model: a SpectralModel with velocity range
+The forward model: a SpectralModel with velocity range#

 A high-resolution retrieval is a computationally expensive task.
 A way to optimize the retrieval time is to make use of SpectralModel’s optimal wavelength boundaries calculation.

-However, because we will be exploring a range of velocities (through \(K_p\) and \(V_\textrm{rest}\)) in this retrieval, we cannot simply instatitate our SpectralModel by giving one value for radial_velocity_semi_amplitude and rest_frame_velocity_shift.
+However, because we will be exploring a range of velocities (through \(K_p\) and \(V_\textrm{rest}\)) in this retrieval, we cannot simply instantiate our SpectralModel by giving one value for radial_velocity_semi_amplitude, rest_frame_velocity_shift, and mid_transit_time.
 Fortunately, we can instantiate SpectralModel using the initializing function with_velocity_range to take care of that.

 Because we used uniform priors, that are parameterized by their lower and upper boundaries, we can directly use retrieved_parameters.
 With other priors, such as gaussian, this would be more difficult.